-The management of vulnerable people presents a significant challenge for police.
+The management of vulnerable people presents a significant challenge for police and the NHS.
 The use of one size fits all cells is not suitable for monitoring those at risk such as vulnerable individuals with mental health issues, drugs addiction alcohol intoxicate and others.
-The Athelney Group Vulnerable Person Room (VPU) has been designed to safely and securely detain vulnerable individuals in a situation where they can be actively monitored by both CCTV and human observation.
+The Athelney Group Vulnerable Person Room (VPU) has been designed to safely and securely hold vulnerable individuals in a situation where they can be actively monitored by both CCTV and human observation.

 The unique glass fronted VPU enables an officer or custody staff to monitor the detainee safely through the 17.5mm toughened laminated glass.
 The VPU can be made to any size but the standard size of 2.4m L x 1.5m W x 2.25m H allows for a full size low level bench to be included.
 This is only 8 cm off of the floor.
 This allows the subject to rest fully laid out with no risk of injusy if they roll off of the bench.